 - the result of cross-border cooperation actions specifically directed at improving the development of the Programme area in line with the additionality principle.
-The crossborder dimension and added value must be evident; - financed only if crucial for the achievement of the project outputs and results, and if they are described in one or more work packages of the Application Form; - compliant with applicable European, National and internal procurement rules, including e.g. feasibility studies, environmental impact assessments, building permissions, etc. As a general rule, the above mentioned authorisations have to be possessed at the moment of the application.
-Partners in charge of the infrastructure and construction works are responsible for ensuring that these rules are respected.
-For "Standard" proposals, in case authorisations are not available and the project is selected for funding, the Lead partner bears the full responsibility to timely collect from all concerned partners the necessary authorisations and provide them within three months from the receipt of the official communication on the funding decision by the Monitoring Committee and in any case before the signature of the Subsidy Contract.
-For "Standard +" proposals the general rule applies thus concerned partners will have to possess all the necessary authorisations already when submitting the application.
+The cross-border dimension and added value must be evident; - financed only if crucial for the achievement of the project outputs and results, and if they are described in one or more work packages of the Application Form. - compliant with applicable European, National and internal procurement rules, including e.g. feasibility studies, environmental impact assessments, building permissions, etc. The above mentioned authorisations have to be possessed at the moment of the application or at least within 1 month of the closure of the Call.